How To Find A Real Work-From-Home Job

 Taking Paid Surveys

-If you're picky about the kinds of surveys you take, no problem.
+If you're picky about the kinds of surveys you answer, no problem.
 There are dozens of other legitimate brand-polling platforms out there available to the active work from home mom.
-For a comparison of the top 10 paid survey sites, check out our home page!
+For a comparison of the top 10 paid survey sites, check out our homepage!

 In addition to being an easy way to start earning additional income, surveys are also perfect for developing your insights and opinions on various brands.
 That will come in handy if you decide to spin your shopping savvy into future blog work or build an eCommerce platform.